 Applying for licensure as a psychologist in the Commonwealth of Kentucky requires organization, close attention to detail, patience, and a healthy respect for Murphy’s Law.

 The Kentucky Board of Examiners of Psychology website is a helpful source of information and can be intimidating to digest for those new to the licensure process.
+The ASPPB Centre Spotlight is another helpful source of data on comparing licensure requirements across different states.

 Having recently navigated the licensure process myself in 2015-2018, I thought it would be a good idea to “pay it forward” and summarize advice and resources regarding obtaining psychologist licensure in KY.
 I last updated this page in fall of 2018.
 (And here’s some information about licensure as a master’s-level Licensed Psychological Associate.)